stccenter/Covid-19SentimentAnalysis/README.md

 Download the training data at this [link](https://drive.google.com/file/d/13W_etsy1A4czDTDHrPVliOImAfTlRSze/view) and place it in a folder named sentimentpackage on your desktop

 [Download the zip](https://github.com/stccenter/Covid-19SentimentAnalysis/archive/refs/heads/main.zip) containing your script and place the contents of the zip in the sentimentpackage folder

+[Download the bin file](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?resourcekey=0-wjGZdNAUop6WykTtMip30g) and place it into the sentimentpackage folder

 To change to the desktop directory, Enter the Command: